jncraton/web-apps-cpsc2330/lectures/20-math.md

 - `Math.pow(base, exponent)` calculates the base to the power of the exponent
 - For example, `Math.pow(2, 3)` means 2 multiplied by itself 3 times
-- This is a fundamental operation in many scientific and financial calculations

 ## Square Root

 - `Math.sqrt(x)` returns the square root of a given number `x`
 - For example, `Math.sqrt(9)` will return the value 3
-- It is commonly used in geometry and physics calculations for distances

 ## Cube Root

 - `Math.cbrt(x)` returns the cube root of a given number `x`
 - For example, `Math.cbrt(27)` will return the value 3
-- Useful for volume calculations or specific algebraic problems

----

-Imagine you need to write a function that calculates the distance between two points (x1, y1) and (x2, y2) in a 2D plane.
-Which `Math` methods would be essential for this task?

 ## Absolute Value